cryptobuks1/paytokensd/README.md

 	txindex=1
 	server=1

-However, a bluejudyd configuration file looks like this:
+However, a czarcraftd configuration file looks like this:

 	[Default]
 	bitcoind-rpc-password=PASSWORD

 Note the change in hyphenation between `rpcpassword` and `rpc-password`.

-If and only if bluejudyd is to be run on the Worldcoin testnet, with the `--testnet` CLI option, Worldcoind must be set to do the same (`-testnet=1`). bluejudyd may run with the `--testcoin` option on any blockchain, however.
+If and only if czarcraftd is to be run on the Litecoin testnet, with the `--testnet` CLI option, Litecoind must be set to do the same (`-testnet=1`). czarcraftd may run with the `--testcoin` option on any blockchain, however.

 # Updating your requirements

-Sometimes the underlying package requirements may change for `bluejudyd`.
+Sometimes the underlying package requirements may change for `czarcraftd`.
 If you build and installed it from scratch, you can manually update these requirements by executing something like:
 ```
     pip install --upgrade -r pip-requirements.txt